pianojay/pianojay/README.md

 - 👋 Hi, I’m @pianojay
 - 👀 I’m interested in ...
-Mechanical Engineering and Since of Computing
+Machiavelic Engineering and Sins of Computing
 - 🌱 I’m currently learning ...
 How to get out of vim (as for its addictiveness)
 - 💞️ I’m looking to collaborate on ...
-Stock Market
+Stock Market (yay)
 - 📫 How to reach me ...
 With your arm?
 - 😄 Pronouns: ... are nouns but cooler (I think pianojay should be a noun, like "a few of pianojay")
 - ⚡ Fun fact: ...
 Ellipsis